 - Key terms appear in a different color in Ar nosurge: Ode to an Unborn Star.
 In an interesting take on the trope, the player can press a button to bring up a glossary to describe the term in question.
 The game even points out which terms you've encountered before.
 Since this is a sequel to a game that was on a different platform, it makes so that the characters don't have to drop quite the level of in-character exposition that would otherwise be necessary.

 - The page quotes refer to The Legend of Zelda, which has been known to use it ever since the first game.

 - The Legend of Zelda: Ocarina of Time takes this to the extreme.
 Especially when referring to the Sages/Temples.
-Light (cyan); Forest (green); Fire (red); Water (blue); Spirit (gold); Shadow (pink).
-The game also uses purple and orange.
+Light (yellow); Forest (green); Fire (red); Water (blue); Spirit (orange); Shadow (purple).

 - The Legend of Zelda: The Wind Waker parodies it a little.
 The legend of the Triforce has been lost to the ages, and the few who talk about it call it the ...
 Triumph Forks.
 Just hearing about it (from Fishmen or Salvage Co.) does get you on the right track, though.